meelgroup/meelgroup-website/README.md

        hugo server

     Now you can go to [localhost:1313](http://localhost:1313).

-4. Commit and Push your changes to this repository

-5. While running for the first time, do this
+4. Remove the public folder

         rm -rf public

+5. Commit and Push your changes to this repository

+6. While running for the first time, do this

         git submodule add --force  -b master git@github.com:meelgroup/meelgroup.github.io.git public

-6. To deploy, run:
+7. To deploy, run:

        chmod +x deploy.sh